 Jules: "Well, they're both bougie b*tches who vacation in the Hamptons, so it could be any number of things.
 All I know for sure is Hunter went to high school with Dean's sister."

-Dean clearly had immense hatred toward Hunter after his exchange with his teammate, Tucker, noting that he was not willing to play with Hunter because of his "piss-poor attitude:"
+It became clear that Dean hated Hunter after his exchange with his teammate, Tucker, noting that he was not willing to play with him because of his "piss-poor attitude:"

 Dean: "He didn't out-skate me."